pingidentity/pingidentity-devops-getting-started/docs/get-started/prodLicense.md

 When starting an image, you can provide your devops property file `~/.pingidentity/devops` or using the individual environment variables.

->The examples provided for standalone and docker-compose are set up to use this property file by default.
+>The examples provided for docker-compose are set up to use this property file by default.

 For more detail, run the `ping-devops info` to get your DevOps environment information.